aymenhafeez/aymenhafeez.github.io/src/pages/aizawa-attractor-example.md

 easily extending it with `Animplotlib`'s configuration options to make some more interesting looking animations.

-`Animplotlib` also has `l_num` and `p_num` parameter options, which control how many points are plotted to `lines` and `points` up to the current most point each frame.
+`Animplotlib` has `l_num` and `p_num` parameter options, which control how many points are plotted to `lines` and `points` up to the current most point each frame.
 By default, lines plots all points and points plots just the current most point.
-This pairing gives a 'point with leading trail' look, as seen in the above the gif.Using some `matplotlib` configuration options like adding a dark background,
+This pairing gives a 'point with a leading trail' look, as seen in the above the gif.
+Using some `matplotlib` configuration options like adding a dark background,

 ```python